 Faculty members choose to be at Bates because they share a deep commitment to teaching in the liberal arts tradition.
 All courses are taught by faculty members.
 All senior theses and projects are mentored by faculty members.
 The faculty has high expectations for Bates students.
 Professors expect you to be motivated and disciplined, curious and imaginative, eager to work and willing to take risks.

-In their courses Bates faculty integrate lectures; discussions; labs, fieldwork, and hands-on experiences; and independent and collaborative projects.
+In their courses Bates faculty integrate lectures, discussions, labs, fieldwork, hands-on experiences, and independent and collaborative projects.
 As a student in a Bates course, be prepared to be an active participant.
 In return you’ll benefit from the wisdom and guidance of exceptionally talented teachers.

 The Bates faculty are prodigious scholars.
 Every faculty member is expected to undertake scholarly work.
 Faculty scholarship contributes new knowledge in a professor’s field, and also enriches her teaching.
 For more information on faculty scholarship, click here.